 Clearly, Tia is someone who loves to learn and grow, and she found an environment that she thrives in at Make School.
 "Because of the mixture of how I ended up at Make School and the ideology that Make School has, I've learned that sometimes what works for me doesn't work for the majority, and I need to be really in tune with myself and what I want in order to do the things that make the most sense for me."

 Tia goes on, "Between the coaching and the classes and talking with Jeremy (Co-founder at Make School) -- because Jeremy always makes time to talk with the students -- it's all encouraged me to live my own truth, whether personally or in my career, and that has given me a confidence boost as I go out into the world as a black woman in tech, you know?
-I'm going to be able to do the things that I want -- that's a given -- but the way I want to get there is all up to me."\ To learn more about Tia and to follow her projects, follow her on her website.
+I'm going to be able to do the things that I want -- that's a given -- but the way I want to get there is all up to me."

 Make School is a two-year computer science college based in San Francisco.
 The focus of Make School is product-based learning that prepares students for real-world careers in software development.